-Mark Reddig, Immediate Past President
+Mark Reddig, Vice President

 Mark Reddig is the host of “Land Line Now,” a news and information program designed specifically for truck drivers.
 He has been a writer and editor at the show’s sister publication, Land Line Magazine.
 Winner of several national awards.
 Previously served as managing editor and general manager or the Belton Star-Herald; editor of CLEC.com, a

 Web site that covered the telecommunications industry; managing editor of The Sun Newspapers; and copy chief at The Hutchinson News.

 Greg Grisolano is an award-winning investigative reporter and feature writer living in Kansas City, Mo.
 By day he writes about trucking and transportation issues at Land Line Magazine; by night he freelances about sports, movies, media and people.
 His career in journalism began at The Joplin Globe.
 His work has appeared in a variety of print, radio and online sites, including The Columbia Journalism Review.
 He’s a proud alumnus of the Communication Department at Pittsburg State University.

 Wilson is the editor of her family-owned newspaper, the Jackson County Advocate, covering her hometowns of Grandview and South Kansas City.
 Telling stories has been in her blood from a very young age, as she used to say she wanted to be Harris Faulkner when she grew up.
 She never really changed her mind, just her medium.
 After high school, she went on to study at Northwest Missouri State University, and now proudly serves on several organizations in addition to the Kansas City Press Club, including: the Missouri Press Association, the Grandview Education Foundation and Grandview Main Street.
 When she’s not busy writing, editing or taking photos, she spends her time keeping up with her 11-year-old son, Michael.